Sriyanka24/Sriyanka24/README.md

-Hi, I’m Sai Sriyanka.

-I have completed my Bachelor's in Computer Science and Engineering and I am pursuing Master's in Data Science at the University of Koblenz.
-After my Bachelor's, I worked as a Systems Engineer for a US-Based Retail Client at Infosys for 2 years.

-My skills and interests include:

-• Being creative in cleaning, validating, and analyzing data to get useful insights from the data

-• Experienced in using Python and R for Data Analysis

-• Worked with data using SQL to perform data-driven analysis and can effectively work with Excel, and Tableau for data visualizations

-• Strong creative, investigative, and communicative skills and always being open to new challenges

-- 🌱 I’m currently learning pyspark and AWS cloud to further enhance my skills.
+Passionate about turning data into actionable insights, I am a graduate student nearing the completion of a Master's in Data Science with a strong background in extracting, analyzing, and interpreting complex data sets.

+• Actively seeking opportunities to leverage data for business growth.

+• Passionate about transforming complex data into actionable insights.

+• Proficient in data visualization tools such as Tableau and Power BI.

+• Experienced in data engineering with AWS cloud technologies (Kafka, Glue, SQL, Python).

+• Currently working on my thesis which focuses on "Formalizing MLOps through (Mega)Modeling" for major cloud platforms like AWS, GCP, and Azure.

+• Seeking opportunities to apply data engineering skills and collaborate on impactful projects.

+• Strong team player with proficiency in English and working proficiency in German.

+🌱 I'm enthusiastic about the prospect of applying my skills and knowledge to drive meaningful initiatives within the Data Science domain.
+I thrive on tackling impactful projects and am always open to new collaborations.